Axik0/YOLO3-figures/README.md

-Object score is not just 0/1, should be probability that reflects model's confidence (in bbox) Therefore we compare prediction bbox with target so that model could learn IoU as score For yet unknown reason, IoU calculation is detached from the current graph here
+Object score is not just 0/1, should be probability that reflects model's confidence (in bbox) Therefore we compare prediction bbox with target so that model could learn IoU as score

+For yet unknown reason, IoU calculation is detached from the current graph here

-BBox loss is in fact 3 orders of magnitude of other 3 parts, that's why I don't scale it 10x more as in original paper (set higher weights for presence and absence losses instead)
+BBox loss is in fact 3 orders of magnitude of other 3 parts at the beginning, that's why I don't scale it 10x more as in original paper (set higher weights for presence and absence losses instead)
+Since these hyperparameters impact absolute value of the loss, we should use anything but loss as model's performance metric for their tuning

+## Training (training.py)
+Current training algorithm saves model+optimizer state as a checkpoint at each epoch, moreover it evaluates model each odd epoch on test data to control overfitting

+I use default Adam optimizer with lr=1e-3 and zero weight decay

+I've also implemented automated mixed precision (AMP) support that should speed up training via autocasting dtypes to lower precision wherever possible, but it requires gradient scaler for good (to prevent gradient underflow under hood) which only supports CUDA GPUs for now so that AMP is turned off completely unless you have one

+I decided to limit my data to 2000 samples with 20% test size.
+It takes ~25min to complete an epoch on my i5-8250U CPU and yet to be tested on GPU
+## Overall visualization (process.ipynb)
+I've achieved ~5x train and test loss drop after 250 epochs, overfitting after ~267-th epoch.

+I am going to lower learning rate to 1e-4, take a larger subset of data to train on

+Loss distribution has also changed, maybe I should use different loss weights too

+## Current thoughts
+- remove iou detachment
+- inspect outliers, elements/batches with quite high loss
+- re-generate images w/ higher resolution
+- check confusion matrix and/or other metrics like APk, mAP (in metrics.py)
+- use ultralytics yolov8 on my dataset
 # TO BE CONTINUED